cavaunpeu/solsim/README.md

 [![Discord Chat](https://img.shields.io/discord/889577356681945098?color=blueviolet)](https://discord.gg/sxy4zxBckh)

 solsim is the Solana complex systems simulator.
-It simulates behavior of dynamical systems—e.g. DeFi protocols, DAO governance, cryptocurrencies—built on the [Solana](https://solana.com/) blockchain.
+It simulates behavior of dynamical systems—DeFi protocols, DAO governance, cryptocurrencies, and more—built on the [Solana](https://solana.com/) blockchain.

 ## Philosophy

 Define your system how you see fit.

-solsim will simulate its behavior and its collect results in a straightforward, structured manner.
+solsim will simulate its behavior and collect its results in a straightforward, structured manner.

 ## Usage